Doclikam/CausalMachineLearning-CRC-Drug-ResponsePrediction/README.md

 Thus, the clinical dilemma persists:

-**Does adding chemotherapy to radiotherapy improve survival for real-world patientsand for whom does it help or harm?**
+**Does adding chemotherapy to radiotherapy improve survival for real-world patients for whom does it help or harm?**

 This is a counterfactual question: what would have happened to the same patient had they received the alternative treatment?
-Traditional machine learning cannot answer this:prediction is not causation, making causal inference essential.
+Traditional machine learning cannot answer this:  correlation is not causation, making causal inference essential.

 ---
 ## Objective
 ---
 - To estimate the causal effect of adding chemotherapy to radiotherapy on overall survival in head and neck cancer patients treated in routine clinical practice, using the RADCURE multi-institutional cohort.
-- personalized oncology decisions
+- To personalize oncology decisions
-- Tosafer treatment pathways
+- To enhance safer treatment pathways
-- To cost-effective cancer care
+- To provide cost-effective cancer care

 ### Primary Estimand (Part 1 — Baseline Total Effect)